How To Be More Productive In Life

 Having a demanding career can make it feel like your schedule literally cannot handle a break.
 It can be a struggle to pencil in bathroom time on some days, let alone an entire chunk of time to unwind.
 Despite what you may think, taking frequent breaks might not be as impossible as it seems.

 Breaks don’t have to be as long as you may be used to thinking of them.
 They can be anywhere from a few minutes to even just a few seconds.
 This makes it easy to fit a brief breather into even the most hectic schedule.

-Microbreaks are a good alternative to full breaks if you packed your day to full capacity.
+Microbreaks would be an excellent alternative to full breaks if you packed your day to full capacity.
 They can be anywhere from 30 seconds to 5 minutes long.
 Even incorporating just one of these small breaks into your busy day can improve your mental acuity by up to 13%.
-It can be easy to defend break times for labour workers, but office workers also suffer greatly from a lack of breaks.
+It can be easy to defend break times for labor workers, but office workers also suffer significantly from a lack of breaks.
 Even just a 15-second break from staring into the abyss of your computer screen every 10 minutes can do wonders.
 Taking these microbreaks from your endless emails and reports can help to decrease your fatigue.

 If a short break is all that you manage, by all means, take what you can get.
-While short amounts of time are certainly better than nothing, taking a larger chunk of time to decompress from the day’s stress is the preferable breaking option.
+While short amounts of time are indeed better than nothing, taking a more substantial chunk of time to decompress from the day’s stress is the preferable breaking option.
 Extend your microbreaks whenever you possibly can.

 Your Lunch Break Is Important, So Take It

 In the era when being a workaholic is the new norm, breaking for lunch has become a thing of the past.
 Drinkable meals and snacking on-the-go have replaced the away-from-the-office, sit-down meals of the past.
 Even though this technically gives you more time for work, it turns out that extra time is a bit of a waste.